circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 CircleCI's Dynamic Configuration feature uses a `setup workflow` configuration.
 A `setup workflow` can contain jobs that `setup` children pipelines through computed pipeline parameters, or by generating followup pipelines via pre-existing scripts.
-These computed pipeline parameters and/or generated `config.yaml` files can then be passed into an additional `config.yaml` that potentially exist in outside directories.
+These computed pipeline parameters and/or generated `config.yaml` files can then be passed into an additional `config.yaml` that potentially exists in outside directories.

 In summary, CircleCI's Dynamic Configuration allows you to: